ecosse3/nvim/README.md

 :warning: Installation script is in **BETA** status.
 Please open an issue if you experience any problem with it.

+After install configuration:

+1. Treesitter Languages are not installed by default.
+Make sure to run `:TSInstall <lang>` or `:TSInstall maintaned` after first run.
+2. LSP servers are disabled by default.
+Please enable them in `lua/lsp/config.lua` by uncomment specific lines.

 ## Configuration

 To change Ecovim related config use the `config.lua` file.\